tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

   * When resuming using wakeup GPIO the following error can occur:
     `pca953x 2-0070: failed reading register`.
 The (wakeup) IRQ handler is executed before the expander has been resumed.
 This message can be ignored.
-* When using the parallel display on MBa91xxCA the system might deadlock during boot
 * The NPU driver `ethosu` assumes the Cortex-M33 is not running.
 Starting Cortex-M33 from e.g. u-boot or using remoteproc is not supported by `ethosu` driver.
 The driver is not working with `linux-imx-tq` based on NXP `lf-6.6.52-2.2.0` release.
 Switching back to old release is posible with following